grvm/Git-Janitor/Readme.md

 There are times when you create temp branches, push your code on them, merge them in the main working branch, and forget about them!!

 Git Janitor frees you from the hassle.
-Clean local or remote git branches which have already been merged in the current branch.
+Clean and remove local or remote git branches which have already been merged in the current branch.

 P.S.
 It only removes branches which have been merged into your current branch.